portlandcodeschool/frontend-freelancer/week08/week08_plan.md

 #What We'll Cover This Week

 ## Grid systems incl.
 Twitter bootstrap
+**Concepts in this section**

+* A grid system is a set of CSS rules designed to organize a page into rows and columns
+* You can use media queries to change the widths and display rules for these rows and columns to make a responsive site
+* By generalizing the names and concepts to a grid, you save a lot of time using and modifying a grid system
+*
 ## Wordpress Part II
+**Concepts in this section**

 ## UI patterns
+**Concepts in this section**

 ## jQuery part 2
+**Concepts in this section**

 ## Assessment checkpoint